Arielle0222/Autonomous-Pedestrian-Prediction-with-Talchum-Motion-Data/README.md

 Predicting unexpected pedestrian behavior is essential for safe autonomous driving.
 This project leverages complex motion patterns from **Talchum (traditional Korean mask dance) data to build a model that can predict non-standard pedestrian behavior**
 , which is often missed by conventional pedestrian datasets.
 By combining YOLO with a keypoint-based detection system, this project aims to enable autonomous vehicles to respond more swiftly and accurately to unpredictable pedestrian actions.

+## 📂 Directory Structure

+The project directory is structured as follows:
 ### 🚀 Key Features

 - **Complex Motion Learning:** Learns various movement patterns in Talchum, enhancing the model's ability to detect unusual pedestrian behavior.